LilEggie/ICanSimulateThat/README.md

 In the `"border_chances"` section, you can update the floating-point values to set the probability of a card having a specific border.
 The values represent percentages (e.g., 21.5 means a 21.5% chance).

 You can also add new border types.
-For example, to introduce "shiny" and "sparkly" borders, modify the JSON file as follows:
+For example, to introduce "shiny" and "sparkly" borders, modify the JSON file as follows.
+If you add new border types, make sure you do exactly the same thing—name and order—in the corresponding expansion JSON files.
 ```json
 "border_chances": {
   "shiny": 1.0,